roland-sipos/daqlib/README.md

-# daqlib
+# rubberdaq
-Skeleton of a DUNE-DAQ library.
+Skeleton of a DUNE-DAQ package.
+Used to replicate problems and solutions.